Once you have completed the work of tapering (kokejun), the initial rise

 you should not prune the less developed lower part so much.

-You should also keep an eye on the length of the entire tree and make sure the leaves grow in consistent size.
-In general, for conifer trees such as the Japanese black pine, you should not prune the well developed buds altogether lest the tree will wither.
+You should also keep an eye on the length of the entire tree and make sure the leaves grow consistenty.
+In general, for conifer trees such as the Japanese black pine, you should not prune the well-developed buds altogether lest the tree will wither.

-You should monitor the tree’s health and make adjustments accordingly in the extent of pruning.
+You should monitor the tree’s health and make adjustments accordingly to the extent of pruning.

 In particular, if the plant appears to be weak just like what would be observed